axle-dev/ts-narrow/README.md

 Throws if passed condition is not true.
 Can receive a optional message or anything that extends Error to customize the message to be throw.

+### assertOf
+Throws if passed condition is not true.
+It also narrows argument to have matched condition type.
+Can receive a optional message or anything that extends Error to customize the message to be throw.

 <!-- ### hasElementsOf -->

 ### isOneStringLiteralOf